Dexter season 3: Plot

-Miguel and Dexter's partnership takes a new step when Miguel offers to be the one to kill their next target.
+Miguel and Dexter's partnership takes a new step when Miguel asks to be the one to kill their next target.
 With some reluctance, Dexter agrees, only watching as Miguel kills without hesitation.
 The next day, Ellen Wolf, a ruthless defense attorney and old courtroom adversary of Miguel's, goes missing, and Dexter discovers that Miguel has killed her alone.
 Dexter also learns that Miguel has been manipulating him since the beginning.

 Dexter and Miguel both try to gain leverage over the other, with Dexter leaving Wolf's body to be discovered and investigated, while Miguel starts an investigation into Anton (the key witness to identifying the Skinner) and Deb's relationship.
 Dexter eventually realizes that Miguel cannot be allowed to run loose any longer, at which point Dexter decides to kill him and make it look like The Skinner did it.
 Meanwhile, Miguel uses his position to help The Skinner escape police custody in return for his agreeing to kill Dexter.
 Striving to discover the truth about Wolf's death, LaGuerta ends up obtaining evidence which links Miguel to the crime.
 Miguel discovers that LaGuerta was investigating him and decides to kill her, but Dexter discovers Miguel's plot and captures him.
 Before killing Miguel, Dexter confesses to him that he was the one who killed Oscar.

 After Miguel's body is discovered, he is immediately identified as a victim of The Skinner, just as Dexter planned.
 Miguel's other brother, Ramon, however, becomes suspicious of Dexter.
 After pointing a gun at Dexter during a dinner with Rita, he is taken into custody.
 During a visit to him in jail, Dexter helps Ramon put his demons to rest.

 On the night before his wedding, Dexter is captured by The Skinner, but breaks free by taking advantage of a moment when the Skinner is distracted, shattering his hand in the process.
 After a short but vicious fight, Dexter snaps The Skinner's neck and makes it look like suicide by dumping his body in front of a moving police car.
 Dexter gets his broken hand put in a cast and attends his wedding.